yulqen/contax/README.md

 Hint: click on the star icon to add a contact as favourite after it has been added.
 It uses **htmx**!

-You can interact with API via the browser:
+You can interact with the rudimentary API via the browser:

 ```
 http://localhost:8000/api/contacts